DemetriouJohn/SmartExtensions/README.md

 ## Currently Available Extension methods
-Most are self explanatory by name but for some, details will be given to explain them
+Most are self explanatory by name but for some, details will be given to explain them.
+Documentation is included in the source code as well

 ### StringExtensions